TugboatQA/docs/configuring-tugboat/index.md

 a preview is served.
 This document walks through the structure of this configuration file, and how each of the parts work together.

-This configuration file in the git repository is required.
+The configuration file in the git repository is required.
 Without it, Tugboat cannot create previews for a repository.
+Every preview that Tugboat builds gets its configuration from the `.tugboat/config.yml` file in the branch, tag, commit, or pull request that is being built.
+The exception being that when a preview is built from a [base preview](../concepts/base-previews/index.md), the configuration for the base preview is always used.

 ## Preview Services